Elian-Rezk/moveit2_tutortial/src/README.md

 ---

 ## 5. Final Choice
-I reverted to using **KDL**, which worked reliably in both collision setups.
+I reverted to using **KDL**, which worked in both collision setups.